 - Change the NIC device model to virtio

-- Change the virtual disk (advanced options) disk bus to virtio
+- On older virt-manager releases, instead change the virtual disk (advanced options) disk bus to virtio

-- Add a "Channel" virtual hardware device named "com.redhat.spice.0" (default device type "Spice agent (spicevmc)" (used for clipboard sharing)
+- Ensure a "Channel" virtual hardware device named "com.redhat.spice.0" (default device type "Spice agent (spicevmc)" is present (used for clipboard sharing)

 - After installation, install the spice guest tools (located under "Windows binaries")